Creative Christmas Flower Arrangements

 15. Magnolia and Pine Table Arrangement

-Magnolia leaves, pine branches, and red berries make for a stunning natural centerpiece.
-I tried this last year and added gold spray paint to a few leaves—it looked spectacular!
+Magnolia leaves, pine branches, and red berries make for a stunning natural centerpiece with rich texture.
+I tried this last year and added gold spray paint to a few leaves – it looked spectacular!
+Use a long wooden tray or runner and tuck in a few gold-sprayed magnolia leaves to catch the candlelight.

 16. Sleek Amaryllis Arrangement

 Amaryllis are showstoppers on their own.
-Pair red amaryllis with a little greenery and maybe a ribbon to let their elegance shine.
+Pair red amaryllis with a little greenery and maybe a satin ribbon to let their elegance shine.
+A tall, narrow glass vase designed for amaryllis will support the stems and showcase their dramatic height.

 17. Candy Cane Lane Arrangement